-Halloween has become a treat not only in the US, but globally.
-Especially children enjoy the chance to dress up in scary costumes and wander from house to house asking for sweets.
+Halloween has become a treat around the globe.
+Children especially enjoy the chance to dress up in scary costumes and wander from house to house asking for sweets.
 However, for our pets, Halloween can be a scary time.
 FOUR PAWS gives tips on how to make it less stressful for your pet.

 Changes in the surroundings, such as seasonal decoration can cause stress in pets and can also be harmful.
 Cats are especially sensitive to any changes when it comes to their home: they are creatures of routine and like everything to stay the same.
 Halloween decorations, such as candles, pumpkins and ghostly décor when ingested or played with could pose a danger to pets in the home.